 CRP is often compared with other inflammation indicators like ESR (erythrocyte sedimentation rate).
 While both assess inflammation, CRP responds faster and reflects real-time changes more accurately.

 This makes the CRP test particularly useful for monitoring acute conditions and treatment progress.
+For chronic disease monitoring, both CRP and ESR are often run together for complementary insight into inflammatory burden.

 When Is a CRP Test Recommended?